Proportional scintillation in liquid xenon: demonstration in a single-phase liquid-only time projection chamber: Data analysis

 For the analysis presented here, signal purity is more important than statistics.
 Only events with at least three peaks with areas above \qty{25}{PE} are considered as potential \Kr events and used for further analysis.
 The first two peaks in an event are always attributed to the two \Kr S1s, the following peaks to S2s.
 If only three peaks are present in an event, it is assumed that the two~S2s were merged into a single peak due to a combination of a short decay time and electron diffusion.
 If four or more peaks are present, the third and fourth peak are assumed to be the two S2s, provided that the time between them is not more than \qty{50}{ns} different from the time between the two S1s.
 If the time differs by more than this, the fourth peak is assumed to be a spurious signal such as an afterpulse, and the third peak is considered to be the two combined S2s.
 Any further peaks after these are ignored.
 In all cases, a sum of two Gaussian functions is fitted to the waveform containing the S2 candidates.
 An example of such a fit is shown in \cref{fig:double_gaussian_fit}, left.
 The time between the centers of the Gaussians is fixed to the decay time obtained from the S1 peaks.
 The areas and widths of the Gaussians are left free in the fit.
 The fit is used to obtain the individual S2 areas, their durations (signal widths), and the event's drift time, given by the temporal distance of the first S1 peak to the mean of first S2 peak.
+The S2 peaks' times are redefined at this stage to be the mean of the fitted Gaussian, while the S1 peaks' times are left unchanged.
 This fitting procedure enables the use of events where the S2s are relatively close in time.
 In these cases a more conventional approach, where the peak would be split into two parts at a certain time, could result in biased estimates of the individual S2s' areas.

 Several criteria ensure the purity of the \Kr sample.
 Both S1s are required to have an area between~\qtylist{25;250}{PE}.
 The S2 area must be between \qtylist{25;60000}{PE}, which is loose enough to avoid rejecting good events at high or low anode voltages \dV.
 No further selection criteria are applied on the S2 signals.
 Additionally, the time difference between the two krypton decays must be smaller than \qty{1.5}{\mus}, which cuts only 0.1\% of all krypton decays.
 No lower threshold is set for the time difference.
 However, due to the duration of the individual S1~signals, only \Kr events with a decay time of at least \qty{140}{ns} can be separated by our analysis procedure, as seen in \cref{fig:kr_decaytime}, right.
 This means that only around half of all \Kr events are used for the analysis. \cref{fig:kr_decaytime}, right, also demonstrates the purity of the selected \Kr sample: the lifetime extracted from the exponential fit is \qty{230(5)}{ns}, which agrees with the literature value of \qty{226.2(7)}{ns}~\cite{lifetime_kr_source}.